JD910/HilbCur_Spatial_Heterogeneity/README.md

 ###
 **A Hilbert curve–based spatial correspondence mapping approach to decode and visualize three-dimensional intra-tumoral heterogeneity on radiological images into two-dimensional images while preserving the spatial locality between voxels.**<br />

+* TumorDimReducebyHilbCurve.html is used to start the illustration of the dimensionality reduction using the Hilbert curve-based spatial correspondence mapping.<br />
+* tumor_2D_Slice.json, tumor_3D_blocks.json, and tumor.json are the corresponding Hilbert volume data, consisting of axial plane images, 3D blocks, and the lung tumor, for this study.

 <div align=center><img width="610" height="331" src="https://github.com/JD910/HilbCurv_Spatial_Heterogeneity/blob/main/Imgs/Figure 1.jpg"/></div>
 <p align="center"> Figure 1.
 The Hilbert curve H(t) from level 1 to level 8.</p><br />